 Live Review

-ATI’s Live Review is an intensive review course that assists students in the final phases of preparation for NCLEX.
-To evaluate the effectiveness of the course, self-reported NCLEX pass rates and survey data were analyzed.
-A preliminary pass rate of 97% for students completing the Live Review course suggests that it is an effective aid in NCLEX preparation.
+ATI’s Live Review is an intensive review that assists students in the final phases of preparation for NCLEX.
+To evaluate the effectiveness of the Live Review, self-reported NCLEX pass rates and survey data were analyzed.
+A preliminary pass rate of 97% for students completing the Live Review suggests that it is an effective aid in NCLEX preparation.

 NCLEX Prep